 As a Sustainability Scholar, here are some things you need to know in order to get started.

-- Most projects are 250 hours but some can be up to 500 hours.
-Scholars work with their mentors to determine the best allocation of their work time.
+- Most projects are 250 hours (some summer projects can be up to 500 hours).
+Scholars work with their mentors to determine the best allocation of their work time over the term of the project.

 - You will work with a mentor from one of our partner organizations.
 Partner organizations have included: the City of Vancouver, BC Hydro, TransLink, Vancouver Coastal Health, and local governments across B.C.
 Many UBC departments also participate in the program.